nus-cs2103/website-base/admin/tools.md

 ## Tool: TEAMMATES (for Peer Evaluations)

-We use the [TEAMMATES](http://teammatesv4.appspot.com/) online peer evaluation system. %%TEAMMATES is a project run by NUS SoC students and used by over 0.6 million users from over 1000 universities.%%
+We use the [TEAMMATES](http://teammatesv4.appspot.com/) online peer evaluation system. %%TEAMMATES is a project run by NUS SoC students and used by over a million users from over 1500 universities.%%

 <box>